 If you know Serato then you know Serato has Smart Crates, and while it does not hold a candle to iTunes smart playlists, using Smart Crates in conjunction with the Shortcodes gives me a level of organization greater than I originally had.
 My smart crates are pretty simple and straight forward:

 - Shortcodes.
-C&D, DNC etc. Again pretty self explanatory.
-CKE is Cake songs, LND are line dance songs.
+C&D, DNC etc. Again pretty self-explanatory.
+CKE is Cake songs, LND is line dance songs.
 Not rated gives me a heads up that I might have missed some songs in my imports.

-So How Does This Help Me To Manage Music In Serato?
+So How Does This ALL Help Me To Manage Music?

 OK so the folder structure is in place, there are no subfolders beyond the main genre, I have loads of shortcodes inserted into my id3 tags.
 So how does this make my experience better?
 Let me count the ways: